forteller11/TSB_asteroids_test/README.md

 ----

 #### Architecture in a DOTS game
 I wanted to explore different patterns which allowed interdependent behaviours be driven by decoupled systems.
 What does this look like in DOTS?
-Because of this I tried to use schedule() and ScheduleParralel() wherever possible, and avoid creating any unnecessary new sync points.
-This wasn't so much for performance reasons, but instead it was to uncover some of the challenges involved with writing code in multi-threaded, Burst compiled C# (HPC#).
+Because of this I tried to use `Schedule()` and `ScheduleParralel()` wherever possible, and avoid creating any unnecessary new sync points.
+This wasn't so much for performance reasons, but instead it was to uncover some of the challenges involved with writing code in multi-threaded, Burst-compiled C# (HPC#).

-- I experimented with flags to signal data-oriented "events" with my overlap and destruction system.
+- I experimented with flags to signal data-oriented "events" in my overlap and destruction systems.

 - I experimented with decoupling the concept of "drivers" --> "launchers" --> "projectiles".